-This appendix contains the proposed definitions for the distribution reliability measures.
-Italicised terms used in this Appendix B have the meanings given in the NER unless otherwise defined in Part 2 of Appendix B to this report.
+This Appendix B contains the recommend definitions for the distribution reliability measures.
+Italicised terms used in this Appendix B have the meanings given in the NER unless otherwise defined in Part 2 of this Appendix B.

 Part 1 Measurements - SAIDI, SAIFI, MAIFI and MAIFIe